OrderAndCh4oS/battler-rpg-next/README.md

  - Each attack has a hit chance, which is determined by the attacker's dexterity and intelligence, and the defender's dexterity.

- - The defender can choose to block or dodge the attack, reducing or avoiding the damage, respectively.
+ - The defender can block or dodge the attack, reducing or avoiding the damage, respectively.

  - A successful attack can result in a critical hit, which deals extra damage and has a chance of causing a wound.